MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 **How does the organization spend its meeting time?**

-This page highlights how your organization spends its meeting time.
-View the percentage of time spent in the different meeting types by the number of invitees, including the meeting organizer, and duration.
+Discover how your organization spends its meeting time.
+On this page, view the percentage of time spent in the different meeting types by the number of invitees, including the meeting organizer, and duration.

 Analyzing meeting practices at the organizational level can help pinpoint sources of meeting overload, which you can then work to streamline.
 You might also identify groups with successful meeting practices the rest of the company could adopt.